Political Party: Democratic-Republican, Democratic

 Political Titles: Senator from Tennessee, 1st Territorial Governor of Florida, Member of the United States House of Representatives from Tennessee's At-Large District

 Why Famous: Nicknamed 'Old Hickory', Jackson served as the 7th President of the United States (1829-1837).
 The son of Irish immigrants, he was orphaned at the age of 14.
 Jackson began his career as a lawyer in Tennessee, becoming a land speculator and was one of the 3 founders of the city of Memphis in 1819.

 After joining the Tennessee Militia, Jackson rose to become the General in charge.
-In this capacity he fought in the American Revolutionary War.
-He also defeated the Red Sticks at the Battle of Horseshoe Bend in 1814 and the British in The Battle of New Orleans in 1815.
+He fought in the War of 1812, defeating the Red Sticks at the Battle of Horseshoe Bend in 1814 and the British in The Battle of New Orleans in 1815.

 Jackson ran for president in the 1824 election, but the House of Representatives voted in John Quincy Adams as president in the second instance of a contingent election after no candidate won a majority of electoral college votes.
 Jackson railed against this as a "corrupt bargain" and he and his supporters formed the Democratic Party in response.
 Jackson was eventually succeeded Adams in 1828 and became the 7th President.